Yesterday Antz and I picked up our cartes des titres (annual immigration renewal) for our second year in France. Voila!

 By the time we finished lunch, I called the pool and they told me it was open again.
 So, there is an inconsistent summer schedule in most of Paris.
 Did you know that a swim cap is required at public pools here?
 Liv’s cap never stays on because of her thick hair.

 Most businesses have signs on their doors saying they are closed for weeks for summer holiday.
-August is the official month that Paris shuts down but most of my favorite places hopefully will be open.
+August is the official month that Paris shuts down (the French enjoy five weeks of paid vacation) but most of my favorite places like Monoprix, our bakery and the farmers market will hopefully remain open.
 It’s been tricky when my friends visit because they want me to take them to all my favorite places but they have been closed all month.

 We are fortunate to live close to Monoprix (French Target) which is open everyday except Sunday evenings (they close at noon).
 I practically live there, I go almost everyday.